 Affected parties are still required to comply with Act 112, regardless of DOH’s announcement.
 DOH cannot stop a law from taking effect; it can only decide on what sanctions, if any, to apply for violations.

 DOH’s decision does not relieve physicians, other practitioners, and facilities from complying with the requirements in Act 112 or any other law or regulation, nor does it prevent outside entities, such as private attorneys, from initiating a malpractice case or other lawsuit for failing to comply with Act 112.
 It also does not prevent other state agencies, such as the state medical boards, from requiring compliance or issuing applicable sanctions.
 Therefore, facilities and practitioners should speak to their administrators and/or appropriate legal counsel and develop policies and procedures to implement Act 112 by the Dec.
 23, 2018 effective date.

 PAMED Advocated for You

 On Dec.
-5, 2018, PAMED and the Hospital and Healthsystem Association of Pennsylvania (HAP) sent a letter to Sec. of Health Rachel Levine, MD, calling on the Pennsylvania Department of Health (DOH) to clarify the requirements of Act 112.
+5, 2018, PAMED and HAP sent a joint letter to Secretary of Health Rachel Levine, MD, calling on DOH to delay issuing sanctions under the law to allow time for the state to provide education about the law's requirements.
 A copy of the letter was also sent to Gov. Tom Wolf and to Pa.
 House and Senate leadership.